 Notes

-- Make sure extra liquid is squeezed out of your shredded zucchini before adding to egg mixture - this prevents muffins from turning out watery.
+- Squeeze the liquid out: Make sure extra liquid is squeezed out of your shredded zucchini before adding to egg mixture - this prevents muffins from turning out watery.

-- If refrigerating or freezing, allow to cool to room temperature before storing.
+- Cool before freezing: If refrigerating or freezing, allow to cool to room temperature before storing.
 This helps prevents muffins from getting watery while reheating.

-- Reheat in the microwave in 20 second increments until warm, or in the toaster oven at 350 degrees Fahrenheit for 8-10 minutes.
+- Reheating: in the microwave in 20 second increments until warm, or in the toaster oven at 350 degrees Fahrenheit for 8-10 minutes.

 Super easy and delicious!
 Grandkids love them.